-The Eleanor and Vincent Ostrom Collection is unique in its contents as well as the way it was collected.
-The Ostroms are incredible individuals who were important to Indiana University and academia.
-In 2009, Eleanor Ostrom was the first woman to be awarded the Nobel Prize in Economic Sciences.
-Spending their summers on Manitoulin Island, Eleanor and Vincent gained an appreciation for the local indigenous art and crafts and began to collect some of the more awe-inspiring and remarkable pieces like the birch bark box pictured above(MM249.098).
+The Elinor and Vincent Ostrom Collection is unique in its contents as well as the way it was collected.
+Having founded the Workshop in Political Theory and Policy Analysis at Indiana University in 1973 (celebrating their 50th anniversary this year!), Elinor and Vincent went on to explore experimental methodologies.
+In 2009, Elinor Ostrom was the first woman to be awarded the Nobel Prize in Economic Sciences.
+Spending their summers on Manitoulin Island, Elinor and Vincent gained an appreciation for the local indigenous art and crafts and began to collect some of the more awe-inspiring and remarkable pieces like the birch bark box pictured above(2015-03-0136).
 The Ostroms always held a special interest in both traditional and contemporary work by North American Indians.

 View more detailed records on our digital exhibit website:

 Click "Items in the Vincent and Elinor Ostrom Collection" about halfway down the page to see all 51 pieces!